MangelMaxime/Nacara/docs/content/guide/getting-started.md

 let main argv = Nacara.run site argv
 ```

-Those eight are markdown, syntax highlighting, search, a sitemap, and smaller HTML, JavaScript and
-CSS on the way out.
-Order does not matter, except that the last plugin to claim something wins.
+Each plugin is a line, and order does not matter, except that the last plugin to claim something

-The rest are a line of your own, mostly because they need you to say something first:
+wins.
+Some need you to say something first:

 | | |
 |---|---|